samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Repeat last week's format and run an Easy-Moderate 55 minutes at RPE6 pace
+> Repeat last week's format and run an Easy-Moderate 55min at RPE6 pace with
-> with another mid-run 6x20-second relaxed sprints at RPE10 with 40 seconds of
+> another mid-run 6x20-second relaxed sprints at RPE10 with 40 seconds of rest
-> rest after each.
+> after each.

 ### Saturday